 _________

-Addendum 157 – UN Regulation No. 158
+Addendum 157 – UN Regulation No. 158 & Amendment 1 & 2 & 3 combined working version TF STU

 Date of entry into force as an annex to the 1958 Agreement: 10 June 2021

+Amendment 1 is Supplement 1 to the original version of the Regulation – Date of entry into force: 22 June 2022

+Supplement 2 to the original version of the Regulation – Date of entry into force: 5 June 2023

+Supplement 3 to the original version of the Regulation – Date of entry into force: 22 September 2024

 Uniform provisions concerning the approval of devices for reversing motion and motor vehicles with regard to the driver’s awareness of vulnerable road users behind vehicles

 This document is meant purely as documentation tool.
 The authentic and legal binding text is: ECE/TRANS/WP.29/2020/121.

+Amendment 1; This document is meant purely as documentation tool.
+The authentic and legal binding text is: ECE/TRANS/WP.29/2021/103.

+This document is meant purely as documentation tool.
+The authentic and legal binding text is: ECE/TRANS/WP.29/2022/123/Rev.1.

+This document is meant purely as documentation tool.
+The authentic and legal binding text is: ECE/TRANS/WP.29/2024/12.